 The man then followed the woman out into a parking lot where he physically attacked her, kicking her in the torso and knocking her to the ground.

 She was later rushed to the nearby Milton Keynes General Hospital, and treated for repeated blows to the abdomen, but doctors were unable to save the baby.
-It was unclear how far along she was in her pregnancy.

 A 40-old-man who tried to intervene oh behalf of the woman was hit over the head with a bag of ice and a bottle.